Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics vs. 76ers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Boston Celtics are 1.5-point favorites heading into Game 3 of the second round of the NBA Playoffs against the Philadelphia 76ers at Wells Fargo Center on Friday, starting at 7:30 PM ET on ESPN.
-The series is tied 1-1.
-The matchup has an over/under of 213.5 points.
+The Boston Celtics are 2.5-point favorites heading into Game 4 of the second round of the NBA Playoffs against the Philadelphia 76ers at Wells Fargo Center on Sunday, starting at 3:30 PM ET on ESPN.
+The Celtics hold a 2-1 lead in the series.
+The point total is 214.5 for the matchup.

 Celtics vs. 76ers Odds & Info